puppetlabs/puppet-rfc/pep-2.Iteration/iteration.md

         with the names of the functions:

         1. Should it be each (like in ruby), or foreach (as in java8, and some languages where this is a keyword).
-Does the "for" prefix help or confuse?
+Does the `for` prefix help or confuse?
 Do you like java8's stream method name better?
         2. Do you like the ruby select and reject, or would you prefer there is only a select (with user having to put a not first to get